 - If you use the scissor trimmer, face the trimmer from below the claw upwards at a right angle to the quick, and clip.

 - If you use the guillotine trimmer, the blade side of the trimmer should face away from your dog.
 Place the claw through the ring, check that it is below the quick, and squeeze the handle.

 - Dark clawed dogs nails should be trimmed in small steps to avoid cutting into the quick.

 - After you cut, look at the end of the claw.
 When you can see the shiny gray or pinkish patch in the cut end of the nail, it is short enough.

 - Always trim the dew-claw on the inner surface of your dog’s paw as well.
 It does not touch the ground, so tends to grow long and curl.

-Learning how to trim a dog’s nails can be as simple as learning how to brush a dog correctly.
+Learning how to clip dog nails at home can be as simple as learning how to brush a dog correctly.
 It is not difficult, and it will become easier each time you do it.

-So, as you can see, how to trim dog nails is a skill that can be easily mastered with the right approach and the right tools.
+So, as you can see, learning how to clip dog nails is a skill that can be easily mastered with the right approach and the right tools.
 Furthermore, it is certainly a skill that needs to be included in any DIY dog grooming regime.

 Please feel free to leave any of your tips or your questions on the topic of dog nail clipping via a comment below.